Gama11/haxe-evolution/proposals/0000-explicit-monomorphs.md

 In accordance with the "Don't Repeat Yourself" principle, it is considered best practice to leverage type inference to _decrease_ redundant information and to _increase_ readability.
 However, this becomes impossible as soon as parameterized types are involved.
 We cannot let type parameters be inferred while also specifying the outer type.

-A good example where this is problematic is the use case of typing a map literal typed as a read-only abstract.
+A good example where this is problematic is the use case of typing a map literal as a read-only abstract.
 To the reader it's obvious what the type parameters should be, yet they have to be written out explicitly:

 ```haxe
 var m:ReadOnlyMap<String, (Int, Int) -> Int> = [